Skip to main content

 Come celebrate with us!

-The 2025 Earth Day Celebration will be held on Saturday, April 26 from 10 a.m. to 2 p.m. on Rutherford County’s Historic Downtown Square.
+The 2025 Earth Day Celebration was held on Saturday, April 26 from 10 a.m. to 2 p.m. on Rutherford County’s Historic Downtown Square.

 Every individual can contribute to environmental conservation and sustainability efforts.
 By coming together as a community, we can harness our collective power to protect and preserve our planet for future generations.For more information, you can follow our Facebook page to get the latest information leading up to Earth Day: https://www.facebook.com/RCEarthDay.